 7.3 Number.
 The number of directors shall be nine (9), or ten

-(10) with the addition of an at-large international director.
+(10) with the addition of an at-large director from outside the U.S.

 From time to time the number may be increased or may be diminished to